NBN-Barath/BookMyShow/README.md

 5. Create a pull request.

 ## License
 This project is licensed under the MIT License.

 ## Contact

-For any queries, reach out to [Your Email or GitHub Issues].
+For any queries, reach out to [1barathnivash@gmail.com].